-Its a town composed of several villages located in a beautiful wide valley overlooking the valley floor, among vast pastures and woods.
-Its an ideal summer and winter destination for skiers (Breuil-Cervinia) and high-altitude excursionists; the tourism development in Valtournenche is mainly thanks to mountaineering, which has developed in this area since the mid-800s.
-In town stands the tower of the parish church of St. Anthony, built in 1856 on a fifteenth century building.
-A plaque in the main square remember that this town is the birthplace of the most famous Cervinos Alpine Guides, including Jean-Antoine Carrel, the first one to have reached the summit from the Italian side.
+A town made up of several boroughs located in a beautiful valley overlooking the plain below, among vast pastures and coniferous forests, Valtournenche is a popular winter and summer destination for lovers of skiing (Breuil-Cervinia) and high-altitude excursions which owes the development of its tourism sector mainly to mountaineering, which developed in this area from the mid-1800s.
+The village is overlooked by the bell tower of the parish Church of SantAntonio, rebuilt in 1856 on the foundations of a 15th-century building.
+A plaque in the main square, instead, honours the birth of the most famous Cervino (Matterhorn) Guides including Jean-Antoine Carrel, the first to reach the summit from the Italian side.

 City of departure: Ayas

 Length (Km): 9